TykTechnologies/tyk-docs-hugo/tyk-docs/content/deployment-and-operations/tyk-self-managed/deployment-lifecycle/installations/kubernetes/tyk-helm-tyk-stack.md

 ```

 ## Quick Start with MongoDB
-The following quick starts guide explains how to use the Tyk Stack Helm chart to configure a Dashboard that includes:
+The following quick start guide explains how to use the Tyk Stack Helm chart to configure a Dashboard that includes:
 - Redis for key storage
 - MongoDB for app config
 - Tyk Pump to send analytics to MongoDB and Prometheus